aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/UsingThePythonWrapper.md

 ## Logging

-The AWS Python Driver uses the standard [Python logging module](https://docs.python.org/3/library/logging.html) to log information.
-To configure logging for the AWS Python Driver, refer to [this section of the Python logging docs](https://docs.python.org/3/howto/logging.html#configuring-logging).
+The AWS Advanced Python Wrapper uses the standard [Python logging module](https://docs.python.org/3/library/logging.html) to log information.
+To configure logging for the AWS Advanced Python Wrapper, refer to [this section of the Python logging docs](https://docs.python.org/3/howto/logging.html#configuring-logging).
 Please note the following:
 - As mentioned in a warning in [this section](https://docs.python.org/3/howto/logging.html#configuring-logging), existing loggers will be disabled by default when `fileConfig()` or `dictConfig()` is called.
 We recommend that you pass `disable_existing_loggers=False` when calling either of these functions.
-- The AWS Python Driver uses module-level loggers, as recommended in the Python docs.
+- The AWS Advanced Python Wrapper uses module-level loggers, as recommended in the Python docs.
 You can configure a specific module's logger by referring to its module path.
 Here is an example `logging.conf` file that configures logging for the failover plugin:
 ```
 [loggers]
 keys=root,failover